tumthinktank/sust_ai_nability/content/pages/about.md

 ## Partner

 sustAInability is a joint project by Technical University of Munich and University of Applied Sciences of Munich.
-As one out of ten so-called digitalization labs it is funded by the Bavarian State Ministry of Science and the Arts and coordinated by the Bavarian Research Institute for Digital Transformation (bidt).
+As one out of 13 so-called digitalization labs it is funded by the Bavarian State Ministry of Science and the Arts and coordinated by the Bavarian Research Institute for Digital Transformation (bidt).

 The following partners are involved in the digitalization lab: School of Social Sciences and Technology (TUM), School of Management (TUM), TUM Think Tank, Munich Center for Digital Sciences and AI (MUC.DAI, HM).